 My Shame is Your Interview Opportunity

 You can interview anyone about anything, but it’s desirable to interview experts on the subject of your blog posts or book.
 Today, you can do it in person, by phone or by Skype or email.
 Interviews can add breadth and depth to anything you write.

 Keep in mind that I’m talking about a “sit down” interview here.
 Reporters often interview politicians and others “on the fly,” but that’s not our focus here.

 Over the years I have conducted hundreds of interviews and a few of them appear on this site.
 See those with Christian journalist Dan Wooding, and authors Larry Richards, and Philip Yancey.
 Each has been a popular post.

 If you’re writing a nonfiction book, you can add substance by interviewing experts on your topic.
 If you’re writing a family history, you’ll want to interview family members.

 Best Interview Practices

 Meet in a quiet place.
-You should record the interview using right techniques, but you don’t want interruptions or background noise.
+You should record the interview using the right techniques, but you don’t want interruptions or background noise.
 I’ve done plenty of interviews around restaurant tables, but you need a quiet corner to do that.
 Pick an office, conference room or any out-of-the-way spot.